PrimCraft/primcraft.com/_i18n/en-US/servers/es/server-rules.md

 ### General rule on how we choose an action
 1. If it is your first minor offense, you will receive a warning.
-2. If it is a major offense, for example, intentionally modifying more than 50 blocks of what is clearly a building without permission, regardless if it is the first offense, will result in a global ban
+2. If it is a major offense, regardless if it is the first offense, will result in a global ban.
-3. If you repeated an offense multiple times, regardless of the severity, you will global ban.
+3. If you repeat the same offense multiple times, regardless of the severity, you will global ban.
 4. If you are just offending some of our special/stupid rules, e.g. no politics, you will only be warned or banned locally.
 We cannot global ban you since it does not comply with MCBANS policy anyway.

 ### What counts as a minor offense and what count as a major offense?